zubeyir-bodur/ADT/README.md

 # Abstract Data Types
-Bunch of abstract data types in C++.
+Bunch of abstract item types in C++.
 They (will) include pointer-based implementation of the following:
 - Linked List - complete
 - Stack - complete
 - Queue - complete